 When done, place the disassembled furniture in large boxes and label them.
-It’s best if it’s a flat-pack furniture as it will take lesser space in the moving van.
+It’s best if it’s flat-pack furniture as it will take lesser space in the moving van.
 This will cut some of the costs for the removals service.

 Clean the Bedroom

 Leaving the old place doesn’t mean someone else will not get in.
-If you are living on a rent and want to get your full deposit back, as a tenant, you are obliged to arrange an end of tenancy cleaning.
+If you are living on rent and want to get your full deposit back, as a tenant, you are obliged to arrange an end of tenancy cleaning.

-Asking for the professional help from cleaning companies is the best choice as requirements are big and if you don’t meet them, you will still have to call cleaners after wasting a lot of precious time.
+Asking for professional help from cleaning companies is the best choice as requirements are big and if you don’t meet them, you will still have to call cleaners after wasting a lot of precious time.

 Still, if you decide to clean on your own, make some preparations:

 - Remove the dust from places that are hard to reach.

 - Use proper cleaning agents for the wooden surfaces.

 - Clean the windows - it’s easier if you use a squeegee, T-bars and extension poles.